 Turn On Your Headlights

 It might seem like a no-brainer, but you’d be surprised how much of a difference this makes for everyone else on the road, and how many people don’t do it.
 And in many states, it’s the law to turn your headlights on when you’re using your windshield wipers.
-Rain of any intensity will alter road visibility for everyone, and if you don’t have your lights on, there’s a significant chance other drives will not see you.
+Rain of any intensity will alter road visibility for everyone, and if you don’t have your lights on, there’s a significant chance other drivers will not see you.

 Turn Off Auto Pilot